harrykap/fireeye/README.md

-# Demo Hierarchy Navigator For Fireeye
+# Demo Hierarchy Navigator For FireEye

 Two years ago I wrote a reusable general purpose react component that allowed for the browsing and selection of items in complex, multilevel hierarchies.
 I had hoped to submit this as the code sample for my candidacy with FireEye.
 Alas, I now longer had access to that repository and could no longer locate my copy of the code.